Deadwood in Lawrence County, South Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars.
 A significant historical year for this entry is 1830.

 Location.
 44° 22.537′ N, 103° 43.797′ W. Marker is in Deadwood, South Dakota, in Lawrence County.
-Marker is on Siever Street north of Pine Street, on the left when traveling north.
+It is on Siever Street north of Pine Street, on the left when traveling north.
 Located at the old Deadwood Train Station and current information center.
 Touch for map.
 Marker is at or near this postal address: 3 Siever St, Deadwood SD 57732, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Black Hills Railroads (here, next to this marker); Sherman Street and the East Side (within shouting distance of this marker); Deadwood (within shouting distance of this marker); Black Hills Pioneers (within shouting distance of this marker); History Buried Beneath Your Feet (within shouting distance of this marker); Job Corps Project (within shouting distance of this marker); Civic Stability (within shouting distance of this marker); President Taft Comes to Deadwood (about 300 feet away, measured in a direct line).
+(within shouting distance of this marker); W. E. Adams Building (within shouting distance of this marker); Deadwood (within shouting distance of this marker); Black Hills Pioneers (within shouting distance of this marker); History Buried Beneath Your Feet (within shouting distance of this marker); Job Corps Project (within shouting distance of this marker).
 Touch for a list and map of all markers in Deadwood.